Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 • v4b optical lens calculation

 This is the last Contax Sonnar 50mm F/2 from ZO.
-It features the Carl Zeiss name and a new name ring portion that is more recessed.
-This name ring portion is the same as the one of the Robot Royal mount version [v4b ZO RR b].
-ZO used the Robot Royal parts with the Contax body of the [v4b ZO CR bz] variation here.
+It features the Carl Zeiss name and a new name ring portion that is more steep and recessed.
+This name ring portion is the same as the one found on the Robot Royal mount version [v4b ZO RR b].
+ZO used the Robot Royal lens parts within the Contax lens production of this [v4b ZO CR bz] variation.

 This is a common West German Sonnar 50mm lens.
 About 5.000 copies were manufactured until 1958.
 About 10 copies show up every year.